mhabte1/emergproject/Sprint2.md

 -What did you do in the last 24 hours that helped the Development Team meet the Sprint Goal?

-  Seema:
+Seema: Worked on finishing questionaire story and began to focus on unit testing

-  Jhaedyn:
+Jhaedyn: worked on implmenting a CI

-  Mielat:
+Mielat: Finshed up Profile Page and began to work on connecting instagram functionality

 -What will you do in the next 24 hours to help the Development Team meet the Sprint Goal?

-  All team members will finish stories and begin to gather all requirements for sprint 2 deliverable.
+  All team members will finish stories and begin to gather all requirements for sprint 3 deliverable.

 -Do you see any impediment that prevents you or the Development Team from meeting the Sprint Goal?
 What are the impediments?
 What is your impediment removal plan?

-  The team did not see any impediments, but did discuss how we would handle them if we came across any.
+  The team did not see any impediments, but did discuss how we would handle them, specifically for what we were working on, if we came across any.
 It was agreed on that we will inform team right away and get on a MS Team call to straighten out any blockers as a team.